nodeapps/boilerplates/express/ReadMe.md

     cd express/
     jitsu deploy

-*You will now be prompted for a `subdomain` to deploy your application*
+*You will now be prompted for a `subdomain` to deploy your application on*

 # License